Australia national rugby union team: Rugby Championship

 Australia's main annual tournament is The Rugby Championship (formerly the Tri-Nations from 1996 to 2011), competing with New Zealand, South Africa and Argentina who joined in 2012.
 Australia has won the tournament four times; in 2000, 2001, 2011 and 2015.
 Within the Rugby Championship, Australia also competes for the Bledisloe Cup with New Zealand, the Mandela Challenge Plate with South Africa, and the Puma Trophy with Argentina.

 Series played

 Overall

+Below is a summary of the Test Matches played by Australia up until 16 November 2025:

+Trophies

 Australia contests a number of other trophies against tier one teams from the Northern Hemisphere.
-The Trophée des Bicentenaires has been contested with France since 1989; the Ella-Mobbs Trophy (formerly the Cook Cup) with England since 1997; the Hopetoun Cup with Scotland since 1998; the Lansdowne Cup with Ireland since 1999; and the James Bevan Trophy with Wales since 2007.
+The Trophée des Bicentenaires has been contested with France since 1989; the Ella–Mobbs Trophy (formerly the Cook Cup) with England since 1997; the Hopetoun Cup with Scotland since 1998; the Lansdowne Cup with Ireland since 1999; and the James Bevan Trophy with Wales since 2007.

-Below is a summary of the Test Matches played by Australia up until 26 November 2022: